Refresh

 Mozilla Thunderbird free open-source email client for multiple account management on desktop

 Mozilla Thunderbird is a free email client that is actively used on Mac and other platforms.
-According to Mozilla's official documentation, it is open-source and continues to receive regular updates from its dedicated community of developers, with monthly security patches and quarterly feature releases ensuring ongoing reliability.
+It is also open-source and continues to receive regular updates from its dedicated community of developers.

 Platform: macOS, Windows, Linux (desktop only - no mobile versions available)